 I believe we’ve covered just about every feature that there is to Protonmail.
 There’s just one last section without which no privacy on the globe is complete.

-That’s what you can do with a VPN like NordVPN; A VPN basically masks your real IP address, and provides you with a secondary IP address which can’t be linked back to you.
+That’s what you can do with a VPN like NordVPN; A VPN basically masks your real IP address and provides you with a secondary IP address that can’t be linked back to you.